 ๐Ÿ“Š Performance Considerations

-• Recommended minimum specs: 4GB RAM, 2 CPU cores for basic setup
+• Recommended minimum specs for basic setup: 4GB RAM, 2 CPU cores

 ๐Ÿ”ฎ Future Development

-• More specialized agents for additional domains
+• Additional specialized agents for more domains

 ๐Ÿ™ Acknowledgments